Joseph

 Have you ever wondered what motivates a person to work hard for someone else?
 Some people work hard to make lots of money.
 Some work hard to become an expert, and some do their best to get to the top in their career.
 But why work hard and do your best if it doesn’t bring in extra money or lead to some reward?

-In one of Paul’s letters, he gives us the best reason to have a good attitude towards working and serving: Serve wholeheartedly, as if you were serving the Lord, not men, because you know that the Lord will reward everyone for whatever good he does (Ephesians 6:6-8).
+In one of Paul’s letters, he gives us the best reason to have a good attitude towards working and serving: Serve wholeheartedly as if you were serving the Lord, not people, because the Lord will reward you for every good thing you do (Ephesians 6:7-8).

 God created us with a need to work.
 One of the first things He told Adam was that he should look after the garden and work in it.
 Hard work honors the Lord; and that means, whatever you do, when you do it to the best of your ability, you please the Lord.
-And when the task is finished, you will also feel good about a job well done.
+And as an added blessing, you will feel good about your work too.

 Verse for today